Badgie/spotirec/README.md

 # Spotirec
-Script that creates a playlist of recommendations based on genres extracted from the user's top artists.
+Script that creates a playlist of recommendations based on the user's top artists or tracks, or genres extracted from top artists.
 A sort of Discover Weekly on demand.

 ## Setup
 Install dependencies with `pip`